 - Navigate to the

-Settingspage using the link on the navigation side bar
+Settingspage using the link in the project dropdown

 - Click on